willymcallister/willymcallister.github.io/_articles/circuit-sandbox.md

 <i class="fa fa-folder-open"></i> Open netlist: Open a saved netlist.

 <i class="fa fa-link"></i> Shared link: Displays a link you can copy for sharing your circuit.
+The link is [*uriencoded*](https://en.wikipedia.org/wiki/Percent-encoding), also known as *percent encoded*.
+This lets you use these text characters , / ? : @ & = + $ # in signal and component names.
+The decoded link is echoed to your browser's javascript console.

 <i class="fa fa-save"></i> Save netlist: Save the current netlist.
 See System information below for where the circuit gets saved on different platforms.